fuchs-fabian/simbashlog/README.md

 git pull --rebase
 ```

+The `simbashlog.bash` script may need to be made executable again.

 > ⚠️ **Important**:\
 > Do not delete the repository, as this will also break the symbolic link.\
 > If it was intended, the symbolic link must be deleted: `sudo rm /bin/simbashlog`